c3g/GenPipes/README.md

 ./genpipes/resources/container/get_wrapper.sh
 ```

-You can access the the Genpipes container  by typing
+You can access the the Genpipes container by typing:

 ```
 #!bash